 As it stands now, daily fantasy sports are neither explicitly legal nor illegal in Illinois.
 The current status quo works well for players and operators, but it will be nice to finally see the issue firmly settled one way or another.

 Several DFS legalization bills have been introduced in the intervening years, but none have yet made it into law.
 Early 2018 saw some action on a fantasy sports bill, but enthusiasm for that bill died and there have been no major changes since.
 Despite the AG’s 2015 opinion that DFS sites run afoul of Illinois gambling law, the major daily fantasy sites do accept customers the state.

 Illinois was the first state to take its lottery to the internet after a federal judge ruled that it would be legal for states to do so.
-The online lottery went live in 2012 and the website allows residents to create an account and purchase individual tickets for Powerball, Mega Millions and Lotto.
+The IL Online Lottery went live in 2012 and the website allows residents to create an account and purchase individual tickets for Powerball, Mega Millions and Lotto.